 - 1 tbsp ghee

-- Heat the oil in a pan, and when hot, add the cinnamon, cloves and bay leaf.
+- Heat the oil in a pan over medium heat and when hot add the cassia, cloves and bay leaf.
 Fry for one minute.

-- Add the onion, and fry for five minutes or until softened and translucent, but not coloured.
+- Add the onion and sprinkle with the salt.
+Fry for ten minutes or until softened and translucent, but not coloured.

-- Add the ginger and garlic, and fry for three minutes or until raw garlic aroma has gone.
+- Add the ginger and garlic, then fry for three minutes or until raw garlic aroma has gone.

-- Add the chilli, and fry for two minutes.
+- Add the green chilli and fry for two minutes.

-- Add the yoghurt one tablespoon at time, mixing continuously.
+- Add the yoghurt one tablespoon at a time, mixing continuously.
+Make sure the yoghurt is well combined before adding the next tablespoon.

-- Drain the rice well, add to the pan, and fry for two minutes, ensuring all the grains are coated in the masala.
+- Drain the rice well, add to the pan, and fry for two minutes, ensuring all the grains are coated with the masala.

 - Add the stock, and very gently mix.
 Bring to the boil, mix again, and then reduce heat to very low.
 Cover, and cook for ten minutes, or until all the stock has been absorbed into the rice.